wuyou012/SIDGaussian/README.md

-# FSGS: Real-Time Few-Shot View Synthesis using Gaussian Splatting
+# See In Detail: Enhancing Sparse-view 3D Gaussian Splatting with Local Depth and Semantic Regularization